+Medicaid is a health insurance program for low-income people that is financed jointly by the federal government and the states.
 This budget explainer describes what Medicaid is, how it is financed, and who benefits from it.
-In summary, this explainer notes that, in 2011:

 Medicaid is a health insurance program for low-income people.
 The program is administered by the states (but is subject to federal oversight) and is financed jointly by the federal government and the states.
 As a result, there are actually more than 50 different Medicaid programs (including Washington, DC and the various territories) in the United States.

 The federal government matches state spending on the program using a formula that takes into account differences in per capita income among the states.
 The federal government covers 60 percent of the total cost of the program, but the federal share ranges from 50 percent in a number of wealthier states to over 70 percent in several poorer states.